prime6809/Gauntlet-10-BetaV4/readme.md

    better behavior than entering a level that has no gates and no bosses, especially if the server doesn't have map vote.

+10) Added "Max" mode, the game will spawn as many gates as it possibly can on a level.
+This is determined by the number of botpath points.
+The ratios between the gate types are determined from the specified gate types (maxsmall, maxmed etc).
+Max mode is *ONLY* enabled if specified by setting bMaxMode=true, note this value is *NOT* saved in the ini file and defaults to false.

 If you wish to re-build the release, clone this repository into your Unreal Tournament root directory, then from a command or terminal window change to the System (or System64) directory and run